Introduction

 C. Uses of the Word ‘Hi’.

-(Tone Matters) When you say “Hi”, use a soft tone, eye contact and/or a smile to convey trustworthiness.
+(Tone Matters) When you say Hi, use a soft tone and make eye contact and/or smile (to give the impression of trustworthiness).

-Greetings differ based on the context, so use the greeting that’s appropriate: For example, an email to a professor could start with “Hello,” while a text message to a friend might start with “Hi.”
+The greetings vary depending on the context, so use whatever greeting is appropriate: If, for example, you’re writing an email to a professor, you’d start with “Hello,” and if it’s a text message to a friend it’d be “Hi.”

 Culture: Cultural sentiment and differences